angeloskillz/Shop-Titans/content/guides/2019-09-18-gem-your-way.md

 ## A list of Good Stuff to use gems on!
 ### Crafting Slots:
-> 8th, 9th, 10th, 11th and 12th. = **11**
+> 7th, 8th, 9th, 10th, 11th and 12th. = **11**

-The level requirements for slots did change, so I recommend buying the 7th slot if you can and not wait till you're level 50.
-Really, you need all the crafting slots you can get.
+You can buy the 7th slot if you can and not wait till you're level 50.
+Really, you need all the crafting slots you can get to produce more items to sell.

 ### Expansion Slots:
 > 6th, 7th, 8th, 9th = **111**